Biden inspects US-Mexico border in face of GOP criticism

 In a sign of the deep tensions over immigration, Texas Gov. Greg Abbott, a Republican, handed Biden a letter as soon as he touched down in the state that said the “chaos” at the border was a “direct result” of the president’s failure to enforce federal laws.
 Biden later took the letter out of his jacket pocket during his tour, telling reporters, “I haven’t read it yet.”

+El Paso County Judge Ricardo Samaniego welcomed Biden’s visit, but said a current lull in arrivals prevented the president from seeing how large the group of newcomers has been.

+“He didn’t get to see the real difficulties,” said Samaniego, who was in the local delegation that greeted Biden.
+“It was good that he was here.
+It’s a first step.
+But we still need to do more and have more time with him.”

-Elsewhere in El Paso, hundreds of migrants were gathered Sunday outside the Sacred Heart Catholic Church, where they have been sleeping outdoors and receiving three meals a day from faith groups and other humanitarian organizations.
+Elsewhere in El Paso where Biden did not visit, hundreds of migrants were gathered Sunday outside the Sacred Heart Catholic Church, where they have been sleeping outdoors and receiving three meals a day from faith groups and other humanitarian organizations.

 The migrants included several pregnant women, including Karla Sainz, 26, eight months along.
 She was traveling in a small group that included her 2-year-old son, Joshua.
 Sainz left her three other children back home in Venezuela with her mother.